Things to Do When You Stay in Sparta, WI

 Featured products include: Grace Quilter Machines, a large selection of Thimbleberries & Kansas Troubles fabrics, 100% Hand Dyed Wool & Felted Wool, Classes, Clubs, and much, much more!.
 Stop in and meet Connie and Crystal.
 Located two blocks from the B&B at 219 N. Water.
 608-269-1083.

 Yarn Stash: Located in Sparta the shop has beautiful yarns made from llama, alpaca, wool, silk, cotton, and more for your knitting or crocheting needs.
 112 N Water St, Sparta, WI 54656.
 (608) 269-5648, see website for hours.

 Norskedalen Nature & Heritage Center: Norskedalen (which means the Norwegian Valley), is a nature and heritage center dedicated to preserving, interpreting and sharing the natural environment and cultural heritage of the area surrounding Coon Valley in southwest Wisconsin.
-Events- Sept & Oct: Norskedalen Corn Maze Sept 22: Threshing Bee Oct 8 & 9: Civil War Immersion Weekend Oct 25 & 26: Haunted Trail Hikes Oct 27: Pumpkin Walks Dec 1 & 2: Old-Fashioned Christmas.
+Events- Sept & Oct: Norskedalen Corn Maze, Threshing Bee, Civil War Immersion Weekend, Haunted Trail Hikes, Pumpkin Walks.

 Fort McCoy: Sparta, WI

 Have you ever dreamed of touring an army base but were afraid of recruiters?
 Have you ever wanted to relive those Army days without the KP?
 How about having your picture taken next to a tank?
 Take a guided tour of Fort McCoy to experience all this and more!
 A driving tour and History Brochure is available by contacting the Public Affairs office at 608-388-2407.